trujilml/regex-tutorial/Develop/gist-template.md

 `[a-z0-9_\.-]` - This string represents the main name of the email address and can include case-sensitive lowercase letters, numbers, underscore symbols, hyphens, and period symbols.
 The string can contain any lowercase letters `a-z` and numbers between `0-9`.
 The underscore `_` and hyphen `-` allow for any special, non alphanumberic characters (like punctuation or symbols). `\.` represents an escaped character (from the alphanumeric characters) that also matches a period `.` which is housed between the underscore `_` and hyphen `-` symbol.

 `[\da-z\.-]` - This string represents the domain name of the email address and matches case-sensistive lowercase letters, numbers, hypens, and period symbols.
-The `\d` matches any numeral digit and is equivalent to the `0-9` expression we used earlier for the first string representing the name of the email address. `a-z` follows to represent the case-sensitive letters.
+The `\d` matches any numeral digit and uses a single number between 0-9.
+It only uses a single number (`9`) rather than a double digit number (`99`). `a-z` follows to represent the case-sensitive letters.
 Following it is the `\.` that is an escaped character which matches a period `.` and the end character which is a hyphen `-` that can be used for the domain name.

 `[a-z\.]` - This string represents the final part of the domain name of the email address, usually presented as `.com` or `.net`.
 Within the bracket, case-sensitive lowercase letters `a-z` are represented followed by the escape character `\.` which matches a period symbol `.` for the final domain name.